Pirashan/OMSCS-Notes/CS 6603 - AIES/Module 02 - BS of Big Data and Stats 101.md

 ### Empirical Rule

-The [empirical rule](https://www.investopedia.com/terms/e/empirical-rule.asp) or three-sigma rule states that 99.7% of data observed following a normal distribution lies within 3 standard deviations of the mean.
+The [empirical rule](https://www.investopedia.com/terms/e/empirical-rule.asp) or three-sigma rule states that 99.7% of data observed following a normal distribution, or Gaussian Distribution, lies within 3 standard deviations of the mean.
 Additionally, 68% of the data falls within one standard deviation, 95% percent within two standard deviations, and 99.7% within three standard deviations from the mean.

 ### Population Proportions And Margin Of Error